AbivarsanR/solarsystem/README.md

 ## Run Instructions

-1. Extract the zip file.
+1. Save the files in same directory
 2. Open `index.html` in a browser.

 No server required.